 - This preliminary check can be through a telephonic conversation or could be a face-to-face interview if it is convenient for the candidate to attend.

-- However, looking at the time that an individual spends in cutting across the traffic and reaching at the venue, it becomes more prudent to conduct the same through a Video Conference (VC), especially if the candidates shortlisted are not local.
+- However, looking at the time that an individual spends cutting across the traffic and reaching the venue, it becomes more prudent to conduct the same through a Video Conference (VC), especially if the candidates shortlisted are not local.